KIT-MRT/itsc2023-workshop/index.md

 excerpt: 'An upcoming ITSC2022 workshop'
 ---

-~~This workshop will be held at the [25th IEEE International Conference on Intelligent Transportation (ITSC)](https://www.ieee-itsc2022.org/#/), planned for October 8-12, 2022 in Macau, China.~~
+This workshop will be held at the [25th IEEE International Conference on Intelligent Transportation (ITSC)](https://www.ieee-itsc2022.org/#/), planned for October 8-12th, 2022 in Macau, China.

 ## Contributions